How to open ZIP files on Mac

 How to unzip files on Mac

-If you want to find the most effective solution for how to open ZIP files on Mac, plus save some time and energy, you should go straight to professional archive utilities like BetterZip and Archiver.
-Both of these tools are ideal for working with files and archives on Mac but have slightly different functions.
+If you want to find the most effective solution for opening ZIP files on Mac and save some time and energy, you should go straight to professional archive utilities.
+These tools are ideal for working with files and archives on Mac but have slightly different functions.

 BetterZip is a handy compression tool with beautiful organization options inside the app.
 Here are some of BetterZip’s best features: